Fast Successive-Cancellation Decoding of Polar Codes with Sequence Nodes: Introduction

 The second drawback stems from the sequential nature of SC decoding.
-To tackle this issue, many parallel decoding schemes have been developed for polar codes \cite{Sarkis2013Increasing,Yuan2015Low-Latency,yuan2017LLR,Alamdar2011Simplified,Sarkis2014Fast,Hanif2017Fast,Condo2018Generalized,Sarkis2016Fast,Hashemi2016Fast,Hashemi2017Fast,Ardakani2019Fast,Zheng2021Threshold}.
+To tackle this issue, many parallel decoding schemes have been developed for polar codes \cite{Sarkis2013Increasing,Alamdar2011Simplified,Sarkis2014Fast,Hanif2017Fast,Condo2018Generalized,Sarkis2016Fast,Hashemi2016Fast,Hashemi2017Fast,Ardakani2019Fast,Zheng2021Threshold}.
 The main idea behind these schemes is to decode at the intermediate levels of the SC or SCL decoding tree, instead of the leaf nodes.
 In particular, it was shown in \cite{Sarkis2013Increasing} that ML decoding of the intermediate nodes can be employed to parallelize the SC decoding.
-Similarly, an exhaustive search based decoding algorithm called multi-bit decision was proposed in \cite{Yuan2015Low-Latency,yuan2017LLR}, which measures the likelihood of each possible codewords of the intermediate nodes and is able to avoid the traversal of the complete decoding tree.
-However, these schemes are only suitable for nodes with short lengths.
-On the contrary, the work \cite{Alamdar2011Simplified} proposed a low-complexity simplified SC (SSC) decoding algorithm for certain frozen bit patterns.
-In particular, a rate zero (Rate-0) node without information bits or a rate one (Rate-1) node without frozen bits can be decoded efficiently without exploring the complete SC decoding tree, i.e., the output codeword of a Rate-0 node is always an all-zero vector, and the output codeword of a Rate-1 node can be directly obtained by performing hard decisions on the log-likelihood ratio (LLR) vector.
+However, this scheme is only suitable for nodes with short lengths.
+On the contrary, the work \cite{Alamdar2011Simplified} proposed a low-complexity simplified SC (SSC) decoding algorithm for two certain frozen bit patterns, i.e., rate-zero (Rate-0) and rate-one (Rate-1) nodes that contain no information and frozen bit, respectively.
+In particular, the ML codeword of a Rate-0 node is always an all-zero vector, while the ML codeword of a Rate-1 node is the hard-decision output of the log-likelihood ratio (LLR) vector at the node root.
 Likewise, single-parity-check (SPC) and repetition (REP) nodes along with their fast decoding techniques were proposed in \cite{Sarkis2014Fast}, which is known as the fast SSC (FSSC) decoding algorithm.
 Furthermore, the work \cite{Hanif2017Fast} advanced the studies in \cite{Alamdar2011Simplified} and \cite{Sarkis2014Fast} by proposing fast decoders for five new types of special nodes, namely the Type I-V nodes, which further reduces the SC decoding latency.
 In \cite{Condo2018Generalized}, a generalized REP (G-REP) node and a generalized parity-check (G-PC) node were proposed to reduce the latency of SC decoding even further.
 Moreover, the identification and utilization of the aforementioned special nodes were also extended to SCL decoding \cite{Sarkis2016Fast,Hashemi2016Fast,Hashemi2017Fast,Ardakani2019Fast}.
 However, all these works require the design of a separate decoder for each class of nodes, which inevitably increases the implementation complexity.
 In \cite{Zheng2021Threshold}, a class of sequence Rate-0/REP (SR0/REP) nodes was proposed which provides a unified description of most of the existing special nodes.
 With the introduction of SR0/REP nodes, a generalized fast SC decoding algorithm was proposed to achieve a higher degree of parallelism without degrading the error-correction performance.